-Come along as we repair another stunning Accuphase P-300 power amplifier, given up as unrepairable and definitely one of the most technically involved repairs I’ve done in a while.
+Come along as we repair another stunning Accuphase P-300 power amplifier, this one deemed “unrepairable”.

-We’ve repaired quite a few Accuphase P-300 power amplifiers, and a ton of other Accuphase equipment.
 This beauty, having failed catastrophically and been shopped around to various repairers, was an involved, technical repair that took the best part of a day, back in 2020.
 Welcome back everyone, as we continue to work through a long catalogue of stories that need to be told!

-I’ll let you in on a little secret: I really like fixing these sorts of pieces, especially gear like this beautiful old girl.
+I’ll let you in on a little secret: I like fixing these sorts of pieces, especially gear like this beautiful old girl.
 I know it might sound almost ghoulish, but I get a kick out of repairing ‘lost causes’ like this.
 The technical challenge alone makes it worthwhile, but the fact that these things often come to us after they’ve been elsewhere makes repairing them just that little bit more satisfying.

 Jobs like this are where technicians earn their keep.
 Nothing about this repair was easy, from diagnosing and finding the multiple faults to designing a repair solution including suitable replacement parts and getting to everything inside this cramped amplifier.
 We made some reliability enhancements to her, as well as to rectify poor previous work and of course, repair the faults – a blown right channel and other issues that likely caused it.